 Perth, Australia is a metropolitan area with a population of 1,659,000, situated in the Southwest division of western Australia.
 Perth lies between the Indian Ocean and the Darling Range.
 A central business district and the suburbs of Perth are on the banks of the Swan River.
 In 1962, Perth was labeled as the "City of Light" when city residents lit their house lights and streetlights when John Glenn passed overhead while orbiting the earth on Friendship 7.
 The Economist names Perth as one of the "World's Most Livable Cities" in 2010.

 Before choosing courses, students should check out some helpful tips and reminders on this website.
+Also refer to the How to Find Units Guide.
 When choosing courses to take at Murdoch, keep the following in mind:

 Visa: Students will need to have a visa to study in Australia.
 The current visa fee is AUD$550.
 The Office of International Education can assist you with the visa process.